genderwatchdog1/timeline-website/README.md

 ## Repository Contents

-This repository documents research on sexual violence in arts education with a focus on Dongguk University's institutional failures to address sexual violence issues.
+This repository documents research on sexual violence in arts education with a focus on Dongguk University's institutional failures to address harassment issues.

 ---

-# Title IX Risk Advisory: Dongguk University Sexual Violence Exposure
+# Title IX Risk Advisory: Dongguk University Sexual Harassment Exposure

 ## Institutional Risk Factors at Dongguk University: